adur1990/Pass-for-macOS/README.md

 	</center>
 </figure>

-When you click on the toolbar item, Passafari will use the current domain and search your passwordstore for a matching password.
+When you click on the toolbar item, Pass for macOS will use the current domain and search your passwordstore for a matching password.
 Double-clicking a found password or selecting it with arrow keys and return will autofill the login form.
 If the password was not correctly found, you can refine the search using the search field.

 #### Shortcut
 <figure>